Perl-Apollo/oshun/README.md

   my      $fahrenheit :of(NUM)   = 32;
 ```

+Personally, I would like most new Perl features to use KIM.
+It's very
+consistent and avoids the issue of adding a ton of new keywords to the
+language. _More_ consistency to Perl is a good thing, but many prefer the
+quirky nature of our beloved langauge.

-Responses to this were mixed.
-Many people prefer a syntax like this:
+Responses to the proposed syntax were mixed.
+Many people prefer a syntax like
+this:

 ```perl
 my hash[int => array[obj[Account]]] @data;